-In order to access the bolt holes for anchoring the cabinet to the floor, the decorative front panels need to be removed.
-The smaller V panel is held on with two 10/24 button head cap screws.
-The larger front panel can be taken out by removing the two 10/32 Phillips screws that connect the front panel to the cabinet located at the upper inside of the cabinet.
+In order to access the bolt holes for anchoring the cabinet to the floor, the decorative front panel needs to be removed.
+This is accomplished by removing the two 10/32 phillips screws that connect the front panel to the cabinet located at the upper inside of the cabinet.